Our Local Offer

 How will the curriculum be matched to my child’s needs?

 Within all lessons, the learning tasks are differentiated and structured to ensure that children make good progress whatever their needs or ability.
+At Beckfoot Heaton, we ‘teach for all’ and use strategies appropriate to meet needs.
 Children with SEND may use enhanced resources and scaffolds or have additional adult support in small groups or one to one, to enable them to achieve their specific outcomes.

 The outcomes for children with an Education, Health and Care Plan are set through the formal process of Statutory Assessment and Annual Review.
 Children with an Education Health Care Plan also have an EHCP Pathway to support the end of key stage outcomes outlined within the plan in Section F. Advice and support from other health and educational professionals involved are incorporated into the ISPs and Learning Pathways.
 Some children with an Education, Health and Care plan may access alternative provisions to meet their specific needs such as the Elm Class and specific provisions led by our Health Care Support Worker such as Physiotherapy.